 by Top Mekong Cruises Aug 02, 2017

 Do not hesitate to step into the Buddhist world in Laos if you really interested in this beautiful country.
 The large systems of impressive temples, stupas, and monasteries can offer you the best experiences of examining about Lao culture.
-The following article lists some outstanding examples for helping you enrich your understanding about Lao temples.
+The following article lists some outstanding and most impressive temples in Laos to put in your bucket list.

-From the early time, Laos people believed in ghost and really respected to Buddha.
+From the early time, Laotian people believed in ghost and really respected to the Buddha.
 Thus, temples were erected in many areas over the country to worship Buddhism.
 To Laotian, temples are centers of respect and magic.
 They are decorated more beautiful than houses and become the best architectures which are received a lot of attention from villagers.
 Besides known as the places for offering, these temples were also known as the center of donation in the past.
 Since going along with the history of the country, many temples including the old ones and the restored ones really reserve an important part of Laos religion and culture.
 Follow Top Mekong Cruises now to discover more about temples in Laos.

 Pha That Luang is at the top of the list.
-Located in Vientiane, Pha That Luang or the Great Stupa is the most significant sacred monument in Laos.
+Located in Vientiane, Pha That Luang or the Great Stupa is one of the most beautiful and famous temples in Laos.
 It can be seen as one of the national symbols and its image is embodied on Laos’ official seal.

-Built in Luang Phrabang style, Wat Xieng Thong is a beautiful example of temples in Laos.
+Located in Luang Prabang, Wat Xieng Thong is a beautiful example of temples in Laos.
 About Wat Xieng Thong history, the temple was first built in 1560 under the rule of King Setthathirath.
 However, because of time and war, the temple was damaged much and remodeled in the 1960s.

 The magnificent features of the original form are still reserved, for example, the sweeping double-tiered roof and the colorful decorations inside and outside the temple.
 Except for the gold lacquers restored and added to the wall and the entrance, the statue of Buddha and the mythical statues inside the temple, the tree of life mosaic set on the western exterior wall is one of the most impressive points of the temple.